mtfy/mtfy/README.md

 # Motify

 Sup 👋🏼 What brought your attention here, stalking at my [GitHub profile](https://github.com/mtfy)?
 Iʼm a self-taught teenager from 🇫🇮, whoʼs insterested mainly in web development, networking protocols, system administration and security.
-Node, CommonJS and PHP is my point of interest, at the moment.
+Node, CommonJS and PHP are my points of interest.
 Programming is my hobby for now, hopefully a job sooner or later 🤷🏻

 ## 💭 Any inquiries / questions?
 Here's how to:
 + ![Discord](https://i.ibb.co/7j29n15/Discord.png) __Discord__ ― [Motify#0033](https://discord.com/users/850826026959372308/profile)